Frequently Asked Questions

 A: We encourage families to visit our campus to learn more about the SSFS community.
 We host regular Open House and Discover SSFS events throughout the year.
 Click here to see upcoming dates.

-Q: What is the birthday cut-off date for entering Pre-Kindergarten, Kindergarten, and 1st grade?
+Q: What is the birthday cut-off date for entering Preschool (age 3), Preschool (age 4), and Kindergarten, Kindergarten?

 A: September 1.
-Applicants to PK3 must be 3 years old by this date; PK4 must be 4 years old by this date; Kindergarten applicants must be 5 years, and 1st grade applicants 6 years.
+Applicants to Preschool (age 3) must be 3 years old by this date; Preschool (age 4) must be 4 years old by this date; Kindergarten applicants must be 5 years old.

 A: In keeping with the Quaker process, all admissions decisions are made by committees within the division.
 Each student application is reviewed with the whole student in mind.
 Due to the comprehensive nature of the process, all admission decisions are final.

-Q: Is your Pre-Kindergarten program a full day program?
+Q: Is your Preschool program (ages 3 and 4) a full-day program?

 Q: Is financial assistance available?